WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 - 'Symmetry-breaking problems, in which the available options are of the same quality and hence, it is not important for which of the options the system decides but that it collectively agrees on one'.
 So each option is of equal quality.
 - Parallelizing the collective response with the collective decision is of a high benefit due to the time constraint.

-# Questions
+# Questions and answers
 - Simulation using 'sensors' or learning approach using reward systems.
 See ARGoS.
 - What will these sensors sense and or transmit, in other words in what way will the agents detect or announce their presence to the other agents.
 - What global goal or task will the simulation use, perhaps the task mentioned on Plato?
 Foraging with some kind of energy sources?
 Migrating the nest to a side of the arena?
 - How many agents N (scale from lowerbound to upperbound for analysis).
-50 to 100 and scale environment, arena size should pack 500 and use 100.
+50 to 100 and scale environment => arena size should pack 500 and use 100.
 - Communication/voting mechanism?
 Is this even needed and/or scalable?
 - What metrics will be used for analysis and how will the analysis be executed (i.e. what parameters shall be tracked).
 Last article is a very good example.
 Degree of coherence, how quick it converges to the decision, how many times it picks the correct decision and response.
 - p.4 Rate equation.
 - accuracy vs. cohesion
 - Case Study I-A, I-B and II are great implementation examples of macroscopic parameterisation and analysis
-- How many iterations for analysis, at least 30.
+- How many iterations for analysis => at least 30.
-- When do we consider the cohesion a success (100%, 90%, ...), i.e. the quorum and what is the maximum execution time.
-Significant majority, starting from 80%.
+- When do we consider the cohesion a success (100%, 90%, ...), i.e. the quorum and what is the maximum execution time => Significant majority, starting from 80%.
 - What parameters do we use to track the emergence of a collective response.
 - See **IMPORTANT** tag.
-- Search for additional articles on the given concepts.

 # Other articles to read
 - https://www.sciencedirect.com/science/article/pii/B0080430767031107